 FAQs

-Can I pay for admission and shop items with cash?
+Can I pay for admission and shop items with cash or card?

 Yes, both card and cash payments are acceptable.